keenangraham/will-it-surf/README.md

 Upload image(s) or point to webcam feed -> output condition category.

+# Roadmap

+- [] Gather training data and hand label (based on my preference)
+  * how to preprocess and store images?
+  * include other metrics besides images (e.g. wind speed/wave height)?
+- [] Determine model architecture and loss function
+- [] Train and monitor performance
+- [] Create application

 # Future extensions

 * Which board to bring (long/short)?